Search

 1. Building social housing – Currently there is a national shortage of 433,000 homes for people in the lowest 20% of household incomes.
 We support the Everybody’s Home Campaign, calling for the Australian Government to build at least 25,000 additional social and affordable housing properties per year.

 2. Improve the income support system – it is not doing enough to prevent people from falling into poverty.
-We need to Raise the Rate of Jobseeker to at least $73 per day.
-We support the newly established Economic Inclusion Advisory Panel in providing advice on income support payments in advance of the next Federal Budget.
+We need to Raise the Rate of Jobseeker to at least $78 per day.
+We also need to reform mutual obligations, the compliance-driven system for accessing income support payments.
+It is too punitive and stigmatising, causes psychological distress and hinders economic participation.
+We support the Economic Inclusion Advisory Committee in providing advice on economic inclusion, including income support payments in advance each Federal Budget.

 3. Increase wages – especially the minimum wage, to reduce inequality and leaving low-income earners behind.